SimpleSolvers

 \[f(c)f(b) < 0,\]

-The function bracket_minimum_with_fixed_point is used as a starting point for Quadratic (taken from [1]), as the minimum of the polynomial approximation is:
+The function bracket_minimum_with_fixed_point is used as a starting point for Quadratic (adapted from [5]), as the coefficient $p_2$ of the fitted polynomial is:

 where $b = \mathtt{bracket\_minimum\_with\_fixed\_point}(a)$.
 We check that $f(b) > f(a)$ in order to ensure that the curvature of the polynomial (i.e. $p_2$ is positive) and we have a minimum.